muratk3n/thirdwave/en/README.md

 friendly with a naval power, first Britain, than US.
 They get naval help, but then have to provide military assist for that power.

-Then, if someone is hitting at that help, is hitting at that relationship, see the China-Oz row over the artificial Afganistan photo.
+Then, if someone is hitting at the help, is hitting at that relationship, see the China-Oz row over the artificial Afganistan photo.